Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Conclusions

-\emph{How does the waveform model used affect how well the true parameters of the simulated signals are recovered?} The chosen waveform model used to simulate signals and perform parameter estimation on the system has a significant impact on the precision of the posteriors.
-Eliminating the effect of tidal deformability of the compact objects by using one of the \ac{BBH} waveform models, such as \texttt{IMRPhenomXPHM}, breaks some of the degeneracies in the posterior distribution obtained from analyses with the \ac{BNS} \texttt{IMRPhenomPv2\_NRTidalv2} waveform model.
+\emph{How does the waveform model used affect how well the true parameters of the simulated signals are recovered?} The waveform model chosen to simulate signals and perform parameter estimation on the system has a significant impact on the precision of the posteriors.
+Eliminating the effect of tidal deformability of the compact objects by using one of the \ac{BBH} waveform models, such as \texttt{IMRPhenomPv2}, breaks some of the degeneracies in the posterior distribution obtained from analyses with the \ac{BNS} \texttt{IMRPhenomPv2\_NRTidalv2} waveform model.
 Given the high confidence that the GW230529 source contains at least one \ac{NS} based on mass measurements, tidal effects should not be fully eliminated from the analyses of such events.
-However, the inclusion of the tidal deformability parameters lends additional degrees of freedom to the waveform model, which we find cause much of the observed ambiguity at low \ac{SNR} in the \texttt{IMRPhenomPv2\_NRTidalv2} results.
+However, the inclusion of tidal deformability parameters adds degrees of freedom to the waveform model, which we find account for much of the observed ambiguity at low \ac{SNR} in the \texttt{IMRPhenomPv2\_NRTidalv2} results.
 We leave the investigation of whether the tidal effects on the primary or secondary compact object dominate the statistical uncertainty in the mass measurements to future work.

-In the future, with upgraded detector sensitivity as well as multiple active detectors, we will be able to achieve tighter constraints on the parameters of GW230529-like systems and better resolve the true nature of these double compact object sources.
-Understanding the nature of GW230529-like sources will not only deepen our understanding of the lower mass gap and at which masses compact objects can exist, but also expand our knowledge of how these compact objects form.
+It may also be worthwhile to simulate and recover the signal with different waveform models to test how this mismodeling of physical effects translates into the observed degeneracies in the posterior.
+We reserve this more thorough study of waveform systematics for future work as well.

+While we find that the ambiguity in the mass measurements is inherent for systems with binary parameters similar to GW230529 detected at comparable \ac{SNR}, our simulations suggest that future observations of these types of systems could deepen our understanding of multiple astrophysical processes.
+Precise measurements of the parameters of GW230529-like systems and the ability to distinguish \acp{BH} from \acp{NS} in lower-mass-gap sources would have major astrophysical implications for the \ac{NS} \ac{EOS}, supernova mechanisms, compact binary formation channels, and multimessenger prospects for \ac{NSBH} systems.

+Posterior samples for our parameter estimation, as well as initialization files for these runs, are available on Zenodo, doi:10.5281/zenodo.18177233~\citep{data_release}.